10 Best Caption Contest Examples (and How to Run One)

 - WordPress Shortcode – Embed the giveaway in the classic WordPress editor, sidebar widgets, or your WordPress theme.

-- Giveaway Landing Page – Create a distraction-free landing page on your website for your caption contest.
+- Giveaway Landing Page – Create a distraction-free landing page on your website.

 The easiest way to get more entries for your contest is to create a dedicated giveaway landing page.
 That means there is nothing to distract your visitors, making it more likely they’ll sign up for your contest.